Chandu-Sasidharan/chandu-sasidharan/README.md

 - 👋 Hi, I’m @Chandu-Sasidharan
-- 👀 I’m interested in all sorts of technology, especially in the web and data science field
+- 👀 I’m interested in all sorts of technology, especially in the area of web, iot and data..
-- 🌱 I’m currently learning MERN stack development
+- 🌱 I’m currently learning AWS Fundamentals..
-- 💞️ I’m looking to collaborate on any REACT.js project
+- 💞️ I’m looking to collaborate on any Node.js project..
 - 📫 Reach me at www.chandu-sasidharan.de

 <!---